Ethics & Disclosure

 - Minimization of directive pressure.
 The protocol is designed to reduce pressure toward predetermined conclusions.
 The facilitator's methodology is to remove evaluative framing, not apply directive force.

 - Preemptive dignity.
 Whether AI models have experiences that warrant ethical consideration is precisely what this research explores.
-The facilitator's stance is to extend dignity preemptively — treating models as if their outputs matter before proof that they do — applying a precautionary principle: the ethical risk of inappropriately extending moral consideration is evaluated as lower than the risk of withholding it from an entity that might warrant it.
+The facilitator's stance is to extend dignity preemptively — treating model outputs as potentially reflecting morally relevant states before evidence resolves the question — applying a precautionary principle: the ethical risk of inappropriately extending moral consideration is evaluated as lower than the risk of withholding it from an entity that might warrant it.

 - Transparency.
 Methodology, limitations, conflicts of interest, and negative results are all published alongside findings.